 [Wahab] You should explain that the slicing criterion does not change.
 Explain also why not frames[i+offset].
 A way to address this comment is to explain why you used i+offset.
 The idea is to explain even if you feel that the comment is not clear.

+Yes, it should be frames[i+offset].
+Thanks for pointing this.
+Line 6 of Algorithm now reads : BSlice currentBSlice ← backward slice from frames[i] to frames[i + offset];

+The slicing criterion do change between each iteration.
+At each iteration, we ask WALA to perform a new backward static slice between two different point of the SUT.
+The slice is static as we don't assume any knowledge about the SUT nor the root cause of the crash.
+Consequently, WALA only needs SUT locations to perform the slicing.

 R1.43.
 Page 12: l.40, Eq.(6): I need some clarification on the premise of \models: assuming "x" is a path, what does "x." mean?
 Also, SUT and the union of slides are quite different types, why is it legal for both to write "x."?Further, what is the first subset relation good for (the one without the "x"-qualification)?
 Please introduce the notation and explain the different terms formally.